dotslashgabut/GeminiTranscriptionLab/README.md

 ## 📝 Notes

 - **API Key**: This app requires a valid Google Gemini API key configured in the environment.
 - **Precision**: Gemini 3 models generally provide superior temporal alignment for fast-paced speech.
+The app now includes specific instructions to enforce granular segmentation (< 7s) and prevent text grouping.
 - **Mobile Friendly**: The interface is fully responsive, supporting both desktop and mobile browsers.

 ---